 Silk Hiding Steel: When Kristy and the BSC first babysit for the Delaneys, the children boss them around and treat them like servants.
 Kristy ends up going along with it, getting them drinks and so on.
 When they try this on Shannon, who has been babysitting them for years, she just lifts an eyebrow and they meekly get their own drinks.

 Team Dad: To his younger brothers and sister.
-It's revealed in one of the books that after their father walked out on the family, he quit his school's baseball team in order to take care of them in the afternoons while their mother worked.
+It's revealed in Kristy's Big News that after their father walked out on the family, he quit his school's baseball team in order to take care of them in the afternoons while their mother worked.